 Signals from the reference sensor and calibrated sensor are sent to AC voltmeters.
 The voltmeters indications are divided, and the obtained conversion coefficient of the calibrated sensor is sent to the K(F) array.
 During the measurements, the array of the conversion coefficient with all values from the selected frequency range is formed.
 Index of reference frequency of the selected range is determined by deducting the initial frequency index from the basic frequency index.

 Based on the К(F) value array and reference frequency index, an array of the conversion coefficient deviations from the value at reference frequency is determined by consecutive operations “Calculation of constant”, “Division by constant”, “Multiplication by constant”.
-This array is output to a graph, and the module maximum value of an array element which is output to a digital indicator and compared to tolerance is determined.
-The result of comparison is output to the indicator figure.
+This array is displayed on a graph, and the module maximum value of an array element which is displayed by the digital indicator and compared to tolerance is determined.
+The result of comparison is shown on the indicator figure.

 A fragment of the “Calibrating vibration sensors” project from measurement channels to calibration results